 If you ask for recommendations for your floor, most people would suggest either Epoxy or Polyurethane.
 Epoxy vs Polyurethane, are the most famous alternatives to the concrete floor.
 Usually, we use Epoxy or Polyurethane in spaces that receive foot traffic, spillage, stains, and others.
-Epoxy coatings and polyurethane coatings are both widely used in industrial and commercial environments across the world.
+Epoxy coatings and polyurethane coatings are widely used in industrial and commercial environments and industrial flooring worldwide.

 Both sorts of items have their own set of benefits and considerations, making it tough to choose between them.
 Both Epoxy and Polyurethane sound similar due to their properties but are two totally different flooring products.